Shawl: History

 Shawls were also part of the traditional male costume in Kashmir.
 They were woven in extremely fine woollen twill, some such as the Orenburg shawl, were even said to be as fine as the Shatoosh.
 They could be in one colour only, woven in different colours (called tilikar), ornately woven or embroidered (called ameli).

 Kashmiri shawls were high-fashion garments in Western Europe in the early- to mid-19th century.
+Shawls in the Indian style were manufactured in the city of Norwich, Norfolk from the late 18th century.
+The "Norwich shawl" was produced by hand weavers using silk and worsted and supplied the high end of the market.
 Paisley shawls, imitation Kashmiri shawls woven in Paisley, Renfrewshire, are the origin of the name of the traditional paisley pattern.
-Shawls were also manufactured in the city of Norwich, Norfolk from the late 18th century (and some two decades before Paisley) until about the 1870s.
+Decline in market for expensive shawls, due to changes in fashion and the mass market competition from industrial production led to the ending of Norwich shawl making in the 1870s.

 Silk shawls with fringes, made in China, were available by the first decade of the 19th century.
 Ones with embroidery and fringes were available in Europe and the Americas by 1820.
 These were called China crêpe shawls or China shawls, and in Spain mantones de Manila because they were shipped to Spain from China via the port of Manila.
 The importance of these shawls in fashionable women's wardrobes declined between 1865 and 1870 in Western culture.
 However, they became part of folk dress in a number of places including Germany, the Near East, various parts of Latin America, and Spain where they became a part of Romani (gitana) dress especially in Andalusia and Madrid.
 These embroidered items were revived in the 1920s under the name of Spanish shawls.
 Their use as part of the costume of the lead in the opera Carmen contributed to the association of the shawls with Spain rather than China.

 Some cultures incorporate shawls of various types into their national folk dress, mainly because the relatively unstructured shawls were much more commonly used in earlier times.

 Usage

 Shawls are used in order to keep warm, to complement a costume, and for symbolic reasons.
-One famous type of shawl is the tallit, worn by Jewish men during prayers and ceremonies.
 In Christianity, women have used shawls as a headcovering.
 In addition to these aforementioned religious uses of shawls, they are worn for added warmth (and fashion) at outdoor or indoor evening affairs, where the temperature is warm enough for men in suits, but not for women in dresses and where a jacket might be inappropriate.